 How much does the harness weigh?
 Will my dog be comfortable in it all day?

-Our harness is deceivingly light—it only weighs about 2.5 pounds for the standard size.
+Our harness is deceivingly light—it only weighs about 2.5 pounds for the standard size, and around 3 pounds for the giant size.
 It is as light as possible while still providing the support and comfort necessary.
 Because the harness is flexible and fully padded, your dog will be comfortable wearing it for extended periods.
 Dogs can work, nap, travel, or play comfortably all day.

 My dog is rather short!
 My dog is really big!
 Will it fit?